 - Library Website – For access to journals and more.

-- KAUST App – features access to various Government Affairs services such as Exit/Re-Entry Visas, Iqama services, emergency contacts and much more.
+- KAUST Government Affairs App – features access to various Government Affairs services such as Exit/Re-Entry Visas, Iqama services, emergency contacts and much more (For KAUST employees/dependents only).

 - KAUST Pets Facebook Group – A group for pet owners at KAUST to connect.